thewonlab/H-MAGMA/README.md

    - magma/1.07b/bin/magma: using MAGMA version 1.07b
    - magma/1.08/bin/magma: using MAGMA version 1.08
    - --bfiile g1000_eur: Reference file for European population, downloaded from [Reference data (https://ctg.cncr.nl/software/magma)]
-   - --pval disorder1_GWAS.txt: P-values from GWAS summary statistics, see the GWAS summary statistics section below.
+   - --pval disorder1_GWAS.txt: P-values from GWAS summary statistics, see the GWAS summary statistics section below
-   - use=rsid,P: use rsid and P columns in GWAS summary statistics for SNP IDs and P-values, respectively.
+   - use=rsid,P: use rsid and P columns in GWAS summary statistics for SNP IDs and P-values, respectively
    - ncol=N: use N column in GWAS summary statistics for the sample size
-   - --gene-annot: Use gene-SNP pair annotation files from the Input_Files folder using the relevant tissue/cell type Hi-C data
+   - --gene-annot: Fetal_brain.genes.annot.
+Use gene-SNP pair annotation files from the _Input_Files_ folder using the relevant tissue/cell type Hi-C data
    - --out disorder1_FB: output file name

 * Description of annotation files (files are provided in this repository under the _Input_Files_ folder)
    - Fetal_brain.genes.annot: gene-SNP pairs based on the fetal brain Hi-C. Fetal paracentral cortex was used.
    - Adult_brain.genes.annot: gene-SNP pairs based on the adult brain Hi-C. Adult dorsolateral prefrontal cortex was used.
-   - IPSC_derived_neuro.genes.annot: gene-SNP pairs based on the iPSC-derived neuron Hi-C
+   - IPSC_derived_neuro.genes.annot: gene-SNP pairs based on the iPSC-derived neuron Hi-C.
-   - IPSC_derived_astro.genes.annot: gene-SNP pairs based on the iPSC-derived astrocyte Hi-C
+   - IPSC_derived_astro.genes.annot: gene-SNP pairs based on the iPSC-derived astrocyte Hi-C.
    - Cortical_Neuron.genes.annot: gene-SNP pairs based on the cortical neuronal Hi-C. Neurons were sorted from the adult dorsolateral prefrontal cortex.
    - Midbrain_DA.genes.annot: gene-SNP pairs based on the adult midbrain dopaminergic Hi-C.
-   - MAGMA.genes.annot: gene-SNP pairs based on conventional MAGMA (provided in this repository in Input_Files folder as MAGMAdefault.genes.annot.gz)
+   - MAGMA.genes.annot: gene-SNP pairs based on conventional MAGMA.

 ## GWAS summary statistics
 * GWAS Reference